mkuthan/mkuthan.github.io/_posts/2023-08-04-biquery-partitioning.md

     _PARTITIONTIME = DATE("2008-12-15")
 ```

+You don't pay for reading `_PARTITIONTIME` column.
+Thanks [Krzysiek](https://www.linkedin.com/in/krzysztof-płatek-70144010b/) for pointing this out.
+{: .notice--info}

 ## Retention

 In my projects, the majority of tables require at least 1--3 years of history.